guywgriffiths/handheldcards/README.md

-handheldcards
+hand held cards
 =============

 The handheld app for the Cards management system

- - Manages Sites, Customers, Inventory
+ - Manages site and catalog building and logs inventory levels